 I’ve found fiction to be a rich source of insight about the Holocaust.
 You might wish to see my review of All the Light We Cannot See, by Anthony Doerr, This novel richly deserves the Pulitzer Prize it won.
 You may also be interested in The German Girl by Armando Lucas Correa.
 My review is at A deeply affecting novel of the Holocaust.
 I’ve also reviewed The Book of Aron, by Jim Shepherd: A brilliant novel of the Warsaw Ghetto.

-This is also one of the many Good books by Berkeley authors reviewed on this site.
+This is also one of the many Good books by Berkeley authors.